keyax/node_core/README.md

 # Keyax Framework: Nginx + Nodejs + MongoDB on Docker Swarm cluster.
-# Nodejs version 8.9.1 LTS on Ubuntu Core 16.04 LTS xenial for Docker image.
+# Nodejs version 10.1.0 LTS on Ubuntu Core 18.04 LTS Bionic for Docker image.

 What is Node.js  ?